oddtexan/Project-1/README.md

 <https://data.austintexas.gov> (Crime Type, Occurance Dates).
 More details are available inside the Data folder of repo.

 ## Breakdown of Tasks
-Markup : 1.
-Get Datasets for Austin Crime
+1. Get Datasets for Austin Crime
 2. Clean the datasets.
 Keep only data between year 2003 to 2023.
 3. Breakdown and Analyze Data Sets.
 4. Crime Analysis
 5. Auto Theft Analysis
 6. Identity Theft Analysis
 7. Conclusion

 ## Tools and Techniques: